Key concepts & syntax

 Include lists

-Similar to exclude-lists except this means that
+Using the include keyword, this is similar to exclude-lists except this means that

 only individuals in the specified file will be included, everybody